 Submit any required paperwork and pay the $263 visa fee

-The Cayman Islands Department of Tourism has just launched a special visa for digital nomads called the Global Citizen Concierge Program (GCCP) that will allow nomads to live and work in the country for up to 2 years.
+The Cayman Islands Department of Tourism has just launched a digital nomad visa called the Global Citizen Concierge Program (GCCP) that will allow nomads to live and work in the country for up to 2 years.

 The minimum income requirement is a bit more expensive than other countries.
 If you are not there yet, this visa may be the motivation you need to make the leap to a six-figure earner.
 Digital nomads need to present proof of an annual salary of at least USD $100,000, or USD $150,000 for couples.